 13. Standard Bicycle Frame for Average Adults

-Many adult bicycle frames measure around 30 inches along the seat tube the vertical part extending from the pedal assembly to the seat.
-This frame size typically fits riders between 5’8″ and 5’11” tall.
+Many adult bicycle frames measure around 30 inches along the seat tube.
+This size typically fits riders of average height and is often labeled as a medium frame.

 14. Most Guitar Cases